Insular2895/ASCII/README.md

 GitHub only downloads the files.
 It does not execute your code.

-The banner appears when the user runs your tool, for example:
+The banner appears when the user runs the project, for example:

 ```bash
 python3 main.py